10 Popular Must-Try Local Food in Perlis, Malaysia

 Pekasam Puyu

-This traditional dish of fermented fish is a common appetizer to start a meal in Perlis.
+This traditional dish of fermented fish is a common appetiser to start a meal in Perlis.
 The primary component of this dish is Ikan Puyu or the Climbing Perch which is a common freshwater fish in this part of the world.
 It is fermented for about two months together with rice that has been fried, tamarind and salt.
 There are other varieties of fish that are also fermented in a similar way, including the Javanese carps and Tilapia.

 Pekasam Puyu is a traditional fermented fish dish in Perlis